Murder of Dorothy Jane Scott

-Dorothy Jane Scott disappeared on May 28, 1980, in Anaheim, California.
-She had driven two co-workers to the hospital after one had been bitten by a spider.
-While they were waiting for a prescription to be filled, Scott went to get her car to bring it around to meet them.
-Her car approached them, but it sped away; neither could see who was driving as its headlights had blinded them.
-They reported her missing a couple of hours later, after not hearing from her.
-In the preceding months, Scott had been receiving anonymous phone calls from a man who had reportedly been stalking her.
-He had threatened to get her alone and "cut [her] up into bits so no one will ever find [her]".
+Dorothy Jane Scott (April 23, 1948 — May 28, 1980) was an American woman who disappeared on May 28, 1980, in Anaheim, California.
+After driving two co-workers to the hospital, Scott went to fetch her car to take them back to their workplace.
+However, as her car approached them, it sped away; neither could see who was driving as its headlights had blinded them.
+The co-workers reported Scott missing a couple of hours later, after not hearing from her.
+In the preceding months, Scott had been receiving anonymous phone calls from a man who had reportedly been stalking her and had left threatening messages.

-In June 1980, a man called the Orange County Register, a local newspaper that had published a story on the disappearance, and claimed that he had killed Scott.
+In June 1980, a man called The Orange County Register, a local newspaper that had reported Scott's disappearance, and claimed that he had killed Scott.
 Police believe the caller was Scott's killer.
-From 1980 to 1984, Scott's mother Vera also received phone calls from a man who claimed to have Scott or to have killed her.
+From 1980 to 1984, Scott's mother also received phone calls from a man who claimed to have Scott or to have killed her.
 None of the calls could be traced, however, because the caller would not stay on the line long enough.
-In August 1984, partial remains were found and later identified as Scott's.
+In August 1984, partial human remains were found and later identified as Scott's.
 No arrests have been made in Scott's case.

 Background

-Dorothy Jane Scott (born April 23, 1948) was a single mother living in Stanton, California, with her aunt and four-year-old son.
-She was a secretary for two jointly-owned Anaheim stores, one that sold psychedelic items (i.e. love beads, lava lamps) and the other a head shop.
-Co-workers and friends said she preferred staying at home, was a devout Christian, and did not drink or do drugs.
+Dorothy Scott was a single mother living in Stanton, California, twenty-four miles southeast of Los Angeles, with her aunt and four-year-old son.
+She was a secretary for two jointly-owned Anaheim stores.
+Co-workers and friends recall that Scott preferred staying at home, was a devout Christian and did not engage in substance abuse.
 Her parents, who lived in Anaheim, babysat their grandson while she worked.
-Scott's father, Jacob, said his daughter may have dated on occasion but had no steady boyfriend, as far as the family knew.
+Scott's father, Jacob, said his daughter may have dated on occasion but, as far as the family knew, had no steady boyfriend.

-Months before her abduction, Scott had been receiving strange phone calls at work from an unidentified male.
-The caller alternately professed his love for her and his intent to kill her.
+Months before her abduction, Scott had received strange phone calls at work from an unidentified male.
+The caller alternately professed his love for Scott and his intent to kill her.
 Scott's mother recounted, "One day he called and said to go outside because he had something for her.
 She went out and there was a single dead red rose on the windshield of her car."
-Scott's mother said one call especially horrified her daughter.
-The man reportedly told Scott he would get her alone and "cut [her] up into bits so no one will ever find [her]".
-Because of the calls, Dorothy began considering the purchase of a handgun; about a week before her disappearance, she started taking karate lessons.
+Scott's mother said one call especially horrified her daughter, in which the man reportedly stated he would get her alone and "cut [her] up into bits so no one will ever find [her]".
+Because of the calls, Scott began considering the purchase of a handgun; about a week before her disappearance, she started taking karate lessons.